Skip to main content

 Questions this work raises

 Can persona-modified retrieval outperform post-retrieval reranking at scale?
-In our prototype, yes.
+In the prototype, yes.
 At production scale with millions of documents and thousands of concurrent personas, the computational cost has not been benchmarked.

 Does local inference constrain clinical utility?
 7B models produce shorter summaries than 70B+ cloud models.
 For patient education, acceptable.
 For clinical decision support requiring exhaustive differential analysis, insufficient.